malaviya-parth/CN/05_Network Layer/04_Protocols/03_icmp.md

 ## Error Reporting Messages
 - Whenever Datagram is dropped by intermediate router or end receiver then sender must be informed about it's packet has been dropped.
 - This information is sent using ICMP.
-- Direction of packet movement for ICMP i from ROuter to sender or receiver to sender.
+- Direction of packet movement for ICMP from Router to sender or receiver to sender.

 ## Some Important Points
 - No ICMP error message will be generated in respone to a datagram carrying an ICMP error message.